 The Supervisory Board works on behalf of TOUAX shareholders to monitor the company’s management.
 The Supervisory Board has the same powers and access to information as the statutory auditors, thereby enabling it to carry out its control functions.

 The TOUAX Supervisory Board is chaired by Alexandre Colonna Walewski and contains 6 members, including 3 women and 5 independent members.

-The Supervisory Board has set-up a specialised committee, composed of 3 of its members, to provide technical and critical support to directors for monitoring of the company's accounting and financial policy.
+The Supervisory Board has set-up two specialised committee: the audit committee, to provide technical and critical support to directors for monitoring of the company's accounting and financial policy and the ESG committee.

 The Executive Committee ensures the effective management and steering of the Groups through regular meetings, usually twice a month.